-How to find words in a Polish dictionary: if you encountered łokci in your readings and went to look it up in the dictionary, you would not find it.
-This is because łokci is an inflected form.
+How to find words in a Polish dictionary: if you encountered łokci in your readings and went to look it up in the dictionary, you would not find it: łokci is an inflected form.
 Using SJP, you will trace inflected forms of words back to their base, dictionary-heading form.
-By entering łokci into the SJP search field, you will discover that the word in question is łokieć; from there, you can now perform a dictionary search.
-You can enter any class of word into the SJP search field.
+By entering łokci into the SJP search field, you will discover that the word in question is łokieć; from there, you may now perform a dictionary search.
+You may enter any class of word into the SJP search field.

 Polish grammar and pronunciation

 Learn the Polish alphabet and how to pronounce the letters on culture.pl or Wikipedia.
 To consult declensions, try odmiana.net, or Wikisłownik and Wiktionary (if you cannot find what you are looking for in the one wiki, you may yet find it in the other).
 A certain number of declensions are available here through the notes on my site; I am always adding new declensions and aim to have presented a decent number of them with time.
 For verb conjugations, try Cooljugator, bab.la, Verbix.

-To learn the grammar of Polish itself, I recommend choosing a text (preferably one for which you are able to obtain both a Polish version and a version in your language) and analysing the language of it on your own; if you work your way through the text of the Bible (see below), the grammar of Polish will progressively reveal itself to you and you will not remain perpetually at a beginner’s level because you will have a great deal of material with which to work across the years.
+To learn the grammar of Polish itself, I recommend choosing a text (preferably one for which you are able to obtain both a Polish version and a version in your language) and analysing the language of it on your own; if you work your way through the text of the Bible (see below), the grammar of Polish will progressively reveal itself to you and you will not remain perpetually at a beginner’s level, for you will have a great deal of material with which to work across the years.